-Your Service refers to the portion of your employment with us that is used to determine your eligibility to participate in the Plan and to determine whether you are entitled to a contribution allocation for an Allocation Period.
+Your Service refers to the portion of your employment with us that is used to determine your eligibility to participate in the Plan, to determine the Vested Interest in your Account, and to determine whether you are entitled to a contribution allocation for an Allocation Period.
 The way your Service is determined is described in more detail below.